AGDMC/amanda-collantes-capstone/Capstone Proposal.md

 Mentorship Features

-Teachers and educators from various disciplines and levels.
+Teachers and educators from various disciplines and levels, boards and countries

 Education consultants and operational managers in the education sector.

 Students seeking additional learning resources.
+(Later pursuit.)
 Parents looking for additional resources
+(Later pursuit.)
 Usage:

 Teachers and educators can collaborate, share lesson plans, and discuss innovative teaching methods.